lpapailiou/fac/README.md

         def number y() {                // interpreter fails, as function y() is already defined with 0 params and same return type return 1; }

-#### Conditional components and while loops
+#### Conditional statements and while loops
 <ul>
-<li>Apart from the break component validation, no additional semantic validation is required in this case, as the syntactical checks are sufficient.</li>
+<li>Apart from the break statement validation, no additional semantic validation is required in this case, as the syntactical checks are sufficient.</li>
 </ul>

-#### Break components
+#### Break statements
 <ul>
-<li>Per while loop and nesting level, one break component is allowed.</li>
+<li>Per while loop and nesting level, one break statement is allowed.</li>
-<li>Exception: if a break loop contains an if-then-else component, two breaks are allowed.</li>
+<li>Exception: if a break loop contains an if-then-else statement, two breaks are allowed.</li>
-<li>A break must be the last component of a component list, but can be nested within other component lists.
+<li>A break must be the last statement of a statement list, but can be nested within other statement lists.
 Thus, a simple validation for
 unreachable code occurs at this place.</li>
-<li>Break components are only allowed within while loops, and never as top-level-component.</li>
+<li>Break statements are only allowed within while loops, and never as top-level-statement.</li>
 </ul>

     // examples
-    break;                              // interpreter fails, as break component is dangling outside loop while(true) {                       // interpreter fails, as there is unreachable code break; number x = 1; }
+    break;                              // interpreter fails, as break statement is dangling outside loop while(true) {                       // interpreter fails, as there is unreachable code break; number x = 1; }
     while(false) {                      // valid